YuriPaglierani/Fast-Fourier-Transform/README.md

 - Converting a general Audiofile.ext to Number_file.dat

-- Saving Number_file.dat (1° column times, 2° column Amplitude)
+- Adding a gaussian noise and saving Number_file.dat (1° column times, 2° column Amplitude)

 - FFT of the real input signal (in halfcomplex representation)